Climate Resilience in Suburban Sierra Leone

 The project includes a major component focused on improvement, maintenance, and evaluation of current water systems through monitoring systems, improving efficiency and accountability.
 In addition to educating community members and CRC’s on clean water, sanitation, and hygiene (WASH) and launching advocacy work around that area, the project will also include waste management training to mitigate contamination.

 In a region with high youth unemployment, youth engagement is vital.
-An emphasis on involving youth and women in the project includes training them in new ways to monitor, maintain, adapt the most vulnerable areas to the risks of flooding.
+An emphasis on involving youth and women in the project includes training them in new ways to monitor, maintain, and adapt the most vulnerable areas to the risks of flooding.

 Seeds for vegetable planting are being distributed directly in the community to combat hunger and promote community sustainability.
 Fruit trees will be planted and community planning implemented to find the most sustainable locations for these trees.